 Dear Mona:

-As we discussed, this letter contains MRW & Associates, Inc.’s (MRW’s) Scope of Work to prepare testimony regarding the valuation of Pacific Gas & Electric’s (PG&E’s) hydroelectric assets, which will be allowed in accordance with Administrative Law Judge (ALJ) Hale’s April 17 ruling in the on-going proceeding regarding PG&E’s request to auction its hydroelectric assets (A. 99-09-053).
+As we discussed, this letter contains MRW & Associates, Inc.’s (MRW’s) Scope of Work to prepare an update of our estimate of the value of the PG&E hydro system to reflect current power market conditions and also potentially to submit testimony regarding the valuation of Pacific Gas & Electric’s (PG&E’s) hydroelectric assets, which will be allowed in accordance with Administrative Law Judge (ALJ) Hale’s October 16 ruling in the on-going proceeding regarding PG&E’s request to auction its hydroelectric assets (A. 99-09-053).
 Please feel free to call if you have any questions regarding the scope or the budget, both of which are discussed below.

 Scope of Work

 In its recently submitted application (A.99-09-052), PG&E proposed to auction off its hydroelectric assets.
 Parties submitted direct and rebuttal testimony and hearings were held addressing this testimony.
 ALJ Hale found, however, that the record was insufficient to allow the Commission to market value the assets by December 31, 2001 and, thus, requested that parties submit additional testimony limited to the issue of alternative methods of valuation.
-Supplemental testimony is due on June 8 and rebuttal testimony is due on June 23.
-Hearings on market valuation were scheduled to commence on June 26, but based upon information provided by ALJ Hale, it appears that hearings will now take place between July 7 and July 26.
-It is MRW’s understanding that the Office of Ratepayer Advocates (ORA), The Utility Reform Network (TURN) and the Farm Bureau would be filing joint testimony on retention, as would Environmental Defense (ED), the Center for Energy Efficiency and Renewable Technologies (CEERT), among other parties.
-In addition East Bay Municipal Utilities District (EBMUD) also indicated that they might be filing testimony as well.

-Given that ORA/TURN and the Farm Bureau are likely to propose a fairly conservative value for PG&E’s hydroelectric assets, it is MRW’s understanding that Enron would like to submit testimony reaffirming its support for an auction as the best means of establishing the market value of these assets, but expressing concerns about the need for a timely valuation of PG&E assets and protective measures to limit potential overpayments of CTC by ratepayers.
-If the event the Commission does not proceed with an auction, the testimony will also address the Commission’s remaining options for market valuing these assets.
-In particular, Enron will propose either reasonable safeguards for an appraisal process or approaches for an administrative determination to provide a valuation (or range of values) for PG&E’s hydroelectric assets.
-To this end, MRW proposes to assist Enron by preparing testimony and possibly rebuttal testimony in this proceeding.
-MRW could use several approaches in an attempt to develop the market value of PG&E’s hydroelectric assets, including:
+Supplemental testimony was filed on June 8 and rebuttal testimony was filed on June 23.
+MRW filed testimony on behalf of Enron based upon an adaptation of the approach used by Southern California Edison (SCE) to value its hydro system, while TURN filed testimony based on a more comprehensive financial analysis but, given its support to retention of these assets by PG&E with a sharing of benefits between ratepayers and shareholders, generally took a more conservative approach.
+PG&E attacked MRW analysis based on alleged inaccuracies and over-simplifications in the SCE methodology.

+.
+To this end, MRW proposes to assist Enron by preparing a memo, and potentially testimony and possibly rebuttal testimony in this proceeding.
+MRW will develop an updated valuation using either the TURN model or potentially a revised version of the Edison approach, which will reflect updated assumptions, , including:

-Estimating the net present value of the future revenue stream considering forecasts of revenues using CEC projections of the PX and historical cost information in a manner similar to employed by SCE in its hydroelectric valuation application;
+Estimating the net present value of the future revenue stream based upon current projections of the future value of power and ancillary services;

-Using the value quoted by PG&E (~$3.3 billion) before the California legislature when spin-off was being considered, but adjusting this figure downwards for the hydroelectric contracts;

-Using the value established by SCE for its hdyroelectric assets (in $/kW) as a proxy for the value of PG&E’s hydroelectric assets; and

-Using information available on comparable sales for hydroelectric or other strategic assets, including Niagara Mohawk.
+Estimating the impact of any mitigation measures contained in the DEIR;

+O Estimating the potential impacts of enhanced leverage, optionality, and/or securatization of these assets.

-As part of this effort, MRW will review any information provided by PG&E in this proceeding concerning the operation of the Helms Pumped Storage project and its value in the ancillary service markets.
+As part of this effort, MRW will review any information provided by PG&E in this proceeding concerning the operation of the Helms Pumped Storage project and its value in the ancillary service markets over the past year.

 Budget